JavierBaltar/ansible-cisco-ios-management/README.md

-# ansible-cisco-ios-management
-This repository provides playbooks for managing Cisco IOS devices

 <p align="center">
   <a href="#Getting-Started">Getting Started</a> •
   <a href="#Playbooks">Playbooks</a> •
-  <a href="#credits">Credits</a> •
+  <a href="#Authors">Authors</a> •
   <a href="#related">Related</a> •
   <a href="#license">License</a>
 </p>

+# ansible-cisco-ios-management
+This repository provides playbooks for managing Cisco IOS devices

 ## Getting Started